 How does marketing to high-testosterone males differ from pitching their lower testosterone counterparts?
 And who are those testosterone-rich individuals?

 Recent neuroeconomics research gives us some clues.
-As reported in the New Scientist, Harvard researcher Terry Burnham tested male […]
+As reported in the New Scientist, Harvard researcher Terry Burnham tested male subjects with […]

 Some of our Neuromarketing hot topics: Brain fitness Branding Buying pain Facial Coding fMRI Framing Brian Knutson George Loewenstein Mirror neurons Olfactory Marketing Political Neuromarketing Pricing Priming Super Bowl Ads Ultimatum Game